azad6026/nikpro-source/content/blog/how-cascade-in-css-works-this-part-important.md

 <blockquote class="wp-block-quote">
   <p>
-    It is useful to know that <code>!important</code> exists so that you know what it is when you come across it in other people&#8217;s code. <strong>However</strong>, we strongly recommend that you never use it unless you absolutely have to.
+    It is useful to know that <code>!important</code> exists so that you know what it is when you come across it in other people&#8217;s code.
+However, we strongly recommend that you never use it unless you absolutely have to.
 One situation in which you may have to use it is when you are working on a CMS where you can&#8217;t edit the core CSS modules, and you really want to override a style that can&#8217;t be overridden in any other way.
 But really, don&#8217;t use it if you can avoid it, because <code>!important</code> changes the way the cascade normally works, so it can make debugging CSS problems really hard to work out, especially in a large stylesheet.
   </p>
 </blockquote>